samme90s/samme90s/security-guidance.md

 ## XSS

 This attack can be done by posting script strings that are then later presented on the application.
-The scripts usually steal cookies, keylog or phishing (compromised forms).
+The scripts usually steal cookies, key-log or phishing (compromised forms).
 This happens when the posted data is handled incorrectly by the application. `innerHTML` is the most common issue.

 ### Protection